trashcanhands/ExplorerMap/README.md

 *Abandoning an Active Quest will return the quest back to the '!' icon tooltip's Available Quests and reverting the icon back to a gold color.

 Upon completion of all Active Quests from a Quest Giver (that has no remaining Available Quests listed), the '!' icon will then be removed from your World Map.

+=====INSTALLATION=====

+Download the .zip file using the <CODE> button.
+Extract the .zip file then remove the -master from extracted ExplorerMap-master folder then copy the ExplorerMap folder to your game's Interface/Addons folder.